module Lists: sig .. end

 val lengths_rec : 'a list list -> int list

-uses recursion to output a list l'
+lengths_rec l uses recursion to output a list l' such

-is the length of the n
+that the nth element of l' is the length of the nth

-element of l
+element of l.

 val lengths_fold : 'a list list -> int list

-, but uses a folding
+lengths_fold is identical to lengths_rec, but uses a folding

-function from the List
+function from the List module instead of recursion.

 val lengths_lib : 'a list list -> int list

-, but uses functions other
+lengths_lib is identical to lengths_fold, but uses functions other

-than those in the folding section of the List
+than those in the folding section of the List module.

 val find_first_value_rec : ('a * 'b) list -> 'a -> 'b option

-uses recursion to produce Some z
+find_first_value_rec lst x uses recursion to produce Some z

-in the list such that x
+for the first pair (y,z in the list such that x equals y.

-if no such pair exists.
+Return None if no such pair exists.

 val find_first_value_fold : ('a * 'b) list -> 'a -> 'b option

-is identical to find_first_value_rec
+find_first_value_fold is identical to find_first_value_rec, but

-uses a folding function from the List
+uses a folding function from the List module instead of recursion.

 val find_first_value_lib : ('a * 'b) list -> 'a -> 'b option

-is identical to find_first_value_fold
+find_first_value_lib is identical to find_first_value_fold, but

 uses functions other than those in the folding section of the List